Peach Cobbler Recipe – The Best Southern Peach Cobbler

 Yes, you can use canned peaches, but make sure to drain them to avoid any excess liquid.
 Fresh peaches are best when in season, and frozen peaches are a great substitute when fresh peaches aren’t available.

 To prevent a runny cobbler, add cornstarch or flour.
-Either will help thicken the juices as the cobbler cooks, giving you the perfect balance of saucy filling and flaky crust.
+Either will help thicken the juices as the cobbler cooks..

 Other Great Desserts to Try